FDA Food Safety Modernization Act (FSMA)

 Food Safety Modernization Act 2011

 The Food Safety Modernization Act, also known as FSMA (fizz-ma), was signed into law on January 4, 2011.
-The law will be administered by the U.S. Food and Drug Administration (FDA).
-It came after several years of foodborne disease outbreaks that were traced to food products produced by processors largely regulated by FDA, but not required to develop written food safety plans.
-Food safety plans, Hazard Analysis Critical Control Point (HACCP) plans, or preventive control plans, force companies to systematically consider, and develop programs to prevent, the food safety hazards inherent in their facility, product or process.
+The law (and its component rules) is administered by the U.S. Food and Drug Administration (FDA).
+It resulted from several years of foodborne disease outbreaks that were traced to food products produced by processors largely regulated by FDA, but not required to develop written food safety plans.
+Food safety plans, Hazard Analysis Critical Control Point (HACCP) plans, or preventive control plans, compel companies to systematically consider, and develop programs to prevent, the food safety hazards inherent in their facility, product or process.

 Like the seafood, meat and poultry, and fresh juice HACCP regulations that came before FSMA, the focus of regulators shifts from reacting to an outbreak or contamination issue after the food enters the marketplace and people get sick to preventing the food safety problem from happening in the first place.